Trust Accounting for Vacation Rental Managers

 Under no circumstances should expenses that are the responsibility of the PM be paid out of the escrow account.
 Paying rental and property related expenses that are the responsibility of the property owners could be paid out of the escrow account, but this can create issues if the property owner does not have enough funds in the escrow account to cover the expense.
 If most or all rental related and property expenses are the responsibility of owners, using the escrow account can be considered.
 If responsibility varies greatly based on type of expense and agreement with owner, the best practice is to use the PM operating account and bill back the expenses to the respectable owner at the end of each month.

-Should I use a Vacation Rental Management app?
+Should I use Vacation Rental Management Software?

 Vacation rental management apps offer many advantages, including: